rdtproject/JPA-SandBox/README.md

 @JoinColumn(name="Inv_domain_id", referenceColumnName="Id")})
 private Set<Customer> customers;
 ```
-(There was no mapping on the other side)
+(There was no mapping on the other side.
+Example with complex primary key on both sides - address in linking table.)

 ## Inheritence strategy
 ### @Inheritance(strategy = InheritanceType.SINGLE_TABLE)